Viewing your Schedule

-The My Schedule page provides an overview of your assigned shifts as well as unassigned shifts which are available to you.
+The My Schedule page provides an overview of your assigned shifts as well as unassigned shifts which are offered to and/or available to you.
 By default, your assigned shifts from all units are displayed, but you can choose to view shifts from a specific unit when desired.
 Any unit to which you are assigned will appear in the unit selector drop down.
+A special "Non-trained" unit shows you any shifts assigned or offers made from other units within your geographic area.

 To view your schedule: